poppy-project/poppy-project.org/_pages/robots/humanoid/en.md

 permalink: /en/robots/poppy-humanoid
 role: poppy-humanoid
 title: "Poppy Humanoid"
-description: ""
+description: "Poppy Humanoid is a complete humanoid robot designed to be robust to real world experimentations and highly hackable so it can be adapted to the user needs"
 cover_image: "/assets/img/covers/poppy_humanoid_ergo_playground.jpg"
-cover_title: "Advanced and easy to use open source humanoid robot for creative people"
+cover_title: "Poppy Humanoid: advanced and easy to use open source humanoid robot"
+cover_gradient: true
 published: true
 ---